Kevin-Pareja/Kevin-Pareja/README.md

 ### Hi there 👋
-- I’m currently learning how to use Github
+- I’m currently learning how to use Github, R and Python
 - I'm a student of economics at PUCP in Peru
 - Ask me about: Microeconomics, Ecological economy and Mathematics